dnanexus/dnanexus-example-applets/Tutorials/bash/samtools_count_distr_chr_slice_sh/Readme.md

 # SAMtools count distributed by Chromosome

-Documentation to create a distributed applet can be found on the [WIKI](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App).
+Documentation to create a distributed applet can be found on the [Developer Tutorials wiki page](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App).
 This readme will focus on the details of this applet.

 ## How is SAMtools dependency provided?
 SAMtools dependency is resolved by declaring an [Apt-Get](https://help.ubuntu.com/14.04/serverguide/apt-get.html) package in the dxapp.json runSpec.execDepends.